AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 ---
-title: Cookie Law Compliance
+title: Cookie law compliance
 description: To keep pace with legislation in many countries regarding the use of cookies, Adobe Commerce and Magento Open Source offer merchants a choice of methods to obtain customer consent.
 exl-id: 42df20cd-50a7-4618-98fd-9ced936e305b
 ---
-# Cookie Law Compliance
+# Cookie law compliance

 Cookies are small files that are saved to the computer of each visitor to your site, and used as temporary holding places for information.
 Information that is saved in cookies is used to personalize the shopping experience, link visitors to their shopping carts, measure traffic patterns, and improve the effectiveness of promotions.
 To keep pace with legislation in many countries regarding the use of cookies, Adobe Commerce and Magento Open Source offer merchants a choice of methods to obtain customer consent.
 For a list of the default cookies in Adobe Commerce and Magento Open Source, the [Cookie Reference](#default-cookies).